lillianwang112/chinese-learning-app/README.md

 A: Yes!
 Once the page loads, you can study without internet.

 **Q: Does this work on my phone?**
 A: Absolutely!
-It works great on phones and tablets.
 Just open it in your mobile browser.
 Although it may be better to use on a tablet with a stylus for the handwriting practice.
+Rotating your phone horizontally and handwriting with your finger also works.

 **Q: Can I study multiple topics at once?**
 A: Yes!
 Import as many vocabulary decks as you want at a time.

+**Q: What are the buttons at the bottom of each deck?**
+A: Blue pencil = Edit deck, Green = Export/Download, Red = Delete entire deck

+**Q: Do I need to enter tone marks when typing pinyin?**
+A: The app accepts both!
+Type "ni3 ha3o" or "nǐ hǎo" - it checks both.

+**Q: Can I delete cards I already know?**
+A: Yes!
+Click the edit (pencil) button on a deck, then delete individual cards you don't need.

 ## 🙏 About This Project